relikd/QLAppBundle/README.md

 ```
 Could not build Objective-C module 'ExtensionFoundation'
 ```

+or `ThumbnailProvider` is throwing lots of errors for undefined classes:

 remove the `SYSTEM_FRAMEWORK_SEARCH_PATHS` attribute from Project > Build Settings then try to compile again (it will fail).
 Afterwards, restore the value in the attribute.